atgu/GWASpy/docs/phasing/with_ref.rst

 Running Phasing with a reference
 =================================

 Using a reference panel for phasing can improve the accuracy of phasing.
-The **phasing** module can be run with a reference panel
+The code:`phasing` module can be run with a reference panel

 Below is a code on how you can run phasing with a reference panel via: